ductsoup/Light-Sensor-Suite/README.md

 ##Design Notes
 This suite is intended to be mounted in the ceiling at the level of the light fixtures looking down at the task area.
 The enclosure is a simple cover for a standard 4x4 electrical box.

 Rather than interface directly, this suite simply logs data to a SCADA system which makes it available to the lighting controllers.
+The lighting controller's PLC logic should be coded to use the information if available but not depend on it for normal operation.

 The lighting controller PLC supplies 24VDC.
 A TSR 1-2450 buck converter is used to provde 5VDC to the Feather HUZZAH ESP8266.
 The Feather's regulator supplies 3.3VDC to the sensor breakout boards.